mostafa-meerzad/git-course/gitTopics.md

 .gitignore file is a special file that git ignores files of which paths are added to it.

-* directories end with a /
+- directories end with a /
-* files end with a extension
+- files end with a extension
-* patterns can be used
+- patterns can be used

 files/directories are not going to be ignored if you add them to **gitignore** file, after they are tracked by git.

+first remove them from the staging-area by running `git rm --cached fileName` for single file or `git rm --cached -r directoryName` for a directory.

+then commit after that as git recommends itself to tell git that you no longer need to keep track of that file.

 ## Git status